 The suppressBaseOpeningSocket function call allows a custom advisor to specify whether the base advisor code opens a TCP socket to the server on the custom advisor's behalf.
 If your advisor does not use direct communication with the server to determine its status, it might not be necessary to open this socket.
-This function call can be issued only once, and it must be issued from the "ADV_AdvisorInitialize() method" on page 81 routine.
-The function takes no parameters.
+This function call can be issued only once, and it must be issued from the "ADV_AdvisorInitialize() method" on page 128 routine.